soupslurpr/saca-k-rs/README.md

 Work in progress, currently an error occurs when running.

-cargo run --release -- test.txt output.txt
+cargo run -- test.txt output.txt